Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Introduction

-\paragraph{Related Work:} In the overlap of functional summaries and differential privacy, the landmark paper is \citet{hall2013differential} which provided a framework for achieving $(\epsilon,\delta)$-DP on infinite dimensional functional objects, but focussed on a finite grid of evaluation points.
-The follow-up work in \citet{mirshani2019formal} pushed \citet{hall2013differential}'s result forward, established $(\epsilon,\delta)$-DP over the full functional path for objects in Banach spaces.
-In more general spaces, \citet{reimherr2019elliptical} considered elliptical perturbations to achieve $(\epsilon,\delta)$-DP in locally convex vector spaces, including all Hilbert spaces, Banach spaces, and Frechet spaces.
-They also showed the impossibility of achieving $\epsilon$-DP in infinite dimensional objects with elliptical distributions.
+In the overlap of functional summaries and differential privacy, the landmark paper is \citet{hall2013differential}, which provided a framework for achieving $(\epsilon,\delta)$-DP on infinite-dimensional functional objects but focused on a finite grid of evaluation points.
+The follow-up work in \citet{mirshani2019formal} pushed \citet{hall2013differential}'s result forward and established $(\epsilon,\delta)$-DP over the full functional path for objects in Banach spaces.
+In more general spaces, \citet{reimherr2019elliptical} considered elliptical perturbations to achieve $(\epsilon,\delta)$-DP in locally convex vector spaces, including all Hilbert spaces, Banach spaces, and Fr\'echet spaces.
+They also showed the impossibility of achieving $\epsilon$-DP for infinite-dimensional functional objects with elliptical distributions.

-Turning to $\epsilon$-DP, a series of works have been proposed by resorting to finite-dimensional representations, like polynomial bases, trigonometric bases, or Bernstein polynomial bases to approximate target functional summaries \citep{wang2013efficient,chandrasekaran2014faster,alda2017bernstein} and loss functions \citep{zhang2012functional}.
-One then perturbs the expansion coefficients via the Laplace mechanism independently.
-In addition to additive noise mechanisms, \citet{awan2019benefits} extended the exponential mechanism \citep{mcsherry2007mechanism} to any arbitrary Hilbert spaces and showed its application to functional principal component analysis.
-From the perspective of the robust noise injection, a heterogeneous noise injection scheme \citep{phan2019heterogeneous} is proposed by assigning different weighted privacy budgets on each coordinate to further improve the robustness of private summaries.
+Turning to $\epsilon$-DP, a series of works has been proposed by resorting to finite-dimensional representations, such as polynomial bases, trigonometric bases, or Bernstein polynomial bases, to approximate target functional summaries \citep{wang2013efficient,chandrasekaran2014faster,alda2017bernstein} and loss functions \citep{zhang2012functional}.
+These mechanisms then perturb the expansion coefficients in $\mbR^{m}$ via the $m$-dimensional i.i.d.
+Laplace mechanism \citep{dwork2014algorithmic}.
+Privatizing $m$-dimensional coefficients is feasible through the $K$-norm mechanism \citep{hardt2010geometry,awan2021structure}, which encompasses the multivariate i.i.d.
+Laplace mechanism as a particular instance.
+However, to the best of our knowledge, no existing literature combines the $K$-norm mechanism with finite-dimensional embedding techniques to achieve DP for functional summaries.
+In addition to additive noise mechanisms, \citet{awan2019benefits} extended the exponential mechanism \citep{mcsherry2007mechanism} to arbitrary Hilbert spaces and showed its application to functional principal component analysis.
+From the robust noise injection perspective, a heterogeneous noise injection scheme \citep{phan2019heterogeneous} was proposed by assigning different weighted privacy budgets to each coordinate to further improve the robustness of private summaries.